 - Apply Acelepryn at 2-4 fl. oz./A as a preventive application, or when fall armyworm larvae are observed.
 This application will provide rapid knockdown of existing outbreaks, as well as one to two months of protection against future outbreaks.
 For the best knockdown control, avoid irrigation for 24 hours after treatment to allow time for caterpillars to ingest the active ingredient.

 - Applications of Acelepryn at 8-16 fl. oz./A to target white grubs will provide extended periods of protection against fall armyworm outbreaks for up to four months (see figure below).
 Sequential applications may be needed for late fall outbreaks.

 The data above is based on the summary of 11 field trials that took place between 2005-2009 in Florida, Indiana, New Hampshire, New Jersey, North Carolina, Ohio, Pennsylvania and Rhode Island.
 Performance assessments are based upon results or analysis of public information, field observations and/or internal Syngenta evaluations.
 Trials reflect treatment rates commonly recommended in the marketplace.

-©2020 Syngenta.
+© 2022 Syngenta.
 Important: Always read and follow label instructions.
 Some products may not be registered for sale or use in all states or counties and/or may have state-specific use requirements.
 Please check with your local extension service to ensure registration and proper use.
 Acelepryn®, the Alliance Frame, the Purpose Icon and the Syngenta logo are trademarks of a Syngenta Group Company.
 Merit® is a trademark of Bayer Environmental Science.
 All other trademarks are the property of their respective third-party owners.